RBM: Restricted Boltzmann Machines

 Factor graph view

-A Boltzmann Machine is an energy-based model consisting of a set of hidden units and a set of visible units
+A Boltzmann Machine is an energy-based model consisting of a set of hidden units

 , where by "units" we mean random variables, taking on the values